 “Is that cricket treating you alright, Bob?”
-Jay pat him on the shoulder.
+Jay pat his shoulder.
 “You wanna finish your chicken nuggets?”

-Bob noticed the rest of his food.
-He’d zoned out watching the episode but now he grinned from ear to ear with new hunger.
+Bob had forgotten the food.
+He grinned from ear to ear with new hunger.
 He ate his apple pie in two bites.
-He chewed and swallowed all at once because he wanted to speak: “That show looked cool.”
+He spoke as he chewed: “That show looked cool.”

-Bob watched the end credits as he munched chicken nuggets.
+Bob munched chicken nuggets as he watched the end credits.
 His eyes lingered on each still image.
 “I’m so high—I can’t see that as anything other than a drawing,” he said.
 “That’s not a giant robot, it’s a drawing of a giant robot.
-That’s not a space-pilot, that’s a drawing of a space-pilot.
+That’s not a laser, that’s a drawing of a laser.
 That’s not the moon, it’s—”

 “What do you see, Jay?”
-Bob took a handful of cheese-powdered puffs from Jay’s bag.
+Bob ate cheese-powdered puffs from Jay’s bag.
 “Are you having centipede-flashbacks like Dan said?”

-“Step out on the back porch,” said Bob.
-“The view is beautiful!”
+“Try the back porch,” said Bob.
+“The view’s beautiful!”

 “Bob, how’s your internet connection?”
-Dan sat up on the couch.
-“I’ll bet I can find you LuLu’s dubbed online.”
+Dan sat up.
+“I’ll bet we can watch LuLu’s dubbed online.”

-Jay stepped out on Bob’s back porch, a concrete step overlooking hills of grass.
-In the distance the grass gave way to a forest which crawled west up the Bighorn Mountains.
-Stars flocked in the sky around a full moon.
+Jay stepped out on Bob’s back porch, a concrete step overlooking grass.
+In the distance a forest crawled west up the Bighorn Mountains.
+Stars flocked around a full moon.

 Jay counted his fingers.
 “One, two, three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m awake.
 This isn’t a dream.”

-Still he examined his hands.
-He noticed no centipede-flashbacks but he found his focus fixed on his fingerprints.
-His hands seemed flat and matte one moment then shimmered with his identifying lines the next.
-He accepted his altered mental state and tried to clear agitation from his mind.
+Still, his hands seemed flat and matte one moment then shimmered with fingerprints the next.
+He accepted his altered mental state and tried to relax.

 Jay rubbed his eyes and his ears.
-When the white fox did not disappear, he sat on the concrete step and covered his mouth.
+When the white fox remained, he sat on the step and covered his mouth.
 “Faith?”

 “Yeah!
 I haven’t seen you in—” She couldn’t complete the thought, so she shook her head.
 “Ages, I guess.”